musay0/node-samples/service1/README.md

 ### Prerequisites

-Make sure you have Docker installed to run the Zipkin service locally.
+Make sure you have Docker installed to run the Jaeger service locally.

 ### Start Jaeger Service
 This will be reachable at [JaegerUI](http://localhost:16686/)